mustafaonal/Object-Detection-with-Tensorflow/README.md

 # Object-Detection-wit-Tensorflow
-Custom object detection model with using Tensorflow, Mobilenet architecture used as Transfer Learning, Dataset and labels created with using openCV and https://github.com/tzutalin/labelImg
+Custom object detection model with using Tensorflow, Mobilenet architecture used as Transfer Learning, Dataset and labels created with using openCV and https://github.com/tzutalin/labelImg virtual enviroment created in order to run files and download libraries and acces them quickly Jupyter Notebook used for this code, because capturing real-time images from webcam is difficult to run in Colab enviroment.

 absl-py
 0.13.0 argon2-cffi